darryl-h/PANSPOTTR/README.md

 This script is **quite basic** and may need further optimization for efficiency and accuracy, especially in handling large files or different file formats.
 Also, running this script on a system could consume significant resources, depending on the amount of data to be scanned.

 # Limitations
-⚠ The script does not manage `databases`.
+⚠ The script does not scan `databases`.

 # Goals
 The goal of this scanner is to help conform to: